 Optional activities.
-Each day will include open writing time, to allow writers to dive deeper into their pieces and then polish them.
-Faculty will be available for personal guidance and top-flight editing.
+Each day will include open writing time, to allow writers to dive deep and polish their pieces.
+Faculty will be available for personal guidance and editing.
 A local expert will guide us on a visit to a sacred site.
-(See photos to the left of our visit to Kūkaniloko, the birthing stones of the alibi, and the gifts of Hawaiian salt we received.)
-Writers—as well as family and companions staying at the camp—are welcome to join yoga classes, our opening pā‘ina (Hawaiian-style party), excursions to local parks and Hale‘iwa, as well as swimming, beachcombing, and for the truly adventurous, skydiving at Dillingham Airfield.
+(See photos to the left of our 2016 visit to Kūkaniloko, the birthing stones of the ali‘i, and the gifts of Hawaiian salt we received.)
+Writers—as well as family and companions staying at the camp—are welcome to join our opening pā‘ina (Hawaiian-style party), hikes, excursions to parks and Hale‘iwa, as well as swimming, beachcombing, and for the truly adventurous, skydiving at Dillingham Airfield.

 Last day.
 We end the retreat on Friday, May 12, at 1 p.m. after a group reading (ending with singing—see right) and lunch.

 Daily workshops 9 – 11:30 a.m. (each writer signs up for one only)